-Since 2010, Project Bonds out of Latin America were primarily denominated in USD.
-Large issuances targeting international investors are typically issued in USD, while smaller offerings, placed in the country, can be issued in the local currency.
+Project Bonds out of Latin America have been primarily denominated in USD.
+Large issuances targeting international investors are typically issued in USD, while smaller offerings, placed in the country, can be issued in local currency.

 Key Drivers of LatAm's Project Bond Market Growth